 Love sewing for little girls?
 Learn how to sew an adorable, sweet dress for a little girl using this easy to follow, step by step flutter sleeve dress tutorial.

-Flutter Sleeve Dress Tutorial
+Flutter Sleeve Dress Pattern

-Well, I’m not much of a sewist, I have loads to learn about it and not enough time, my sewing machine is very rudimentary and I also have 2 left hands.
-But that doesn’t mean I shouldn’t try making pretty stuff, even if I do fail ever once i a while (ok, pretty often!).
+Well, I’m not much of a sewer, I still have loads to learn about sewing and unfortunately not enough time.
+My little sewing machine is pretty rudimentary and I also have 2 left hands lol.
+But that doesn’t mean I shouldn’t try and make pretty stuff, even if I do fail ever once i a while (ok, pretty often!).
 But in my book, trying is more important than succeeding so I keep trying my luck.
-And this time I was lucky as I did have great success with this flutter sleeve dress!
+And this time I was pretty lucky as I did have great success with this flutter sleeve dress!

-For this flutter sleeve dress tutorial I made the dress extremely simple; the instructions are meant to help any beginner sewist as myself, who don’t know how to master drafting patterns, sewing intricate sleeves or a curved underarm.
+For this flutter sleeve dress tutorial I made the dress extremely simple.
+The instructions are meant to help any beginner sewers, who don’t know how to master drafting patterns, sewing intricate sleeves or a curved underarm.
 This flutter sleeve dress tutorial is also suitable for those who don’t own a serger and their sewing machine lacks a lot of options so they’re not able to serge the fabric.